sudara/alonetone/README.markdown

 ### Want to join forces?

-First of all, talk to Sudara by emailing Sudara at alonetone com
+First of all, talk to Sudara by emailing Sudara at alonetone com.

 Secondly, [sign up for an account](http://alonetone.com) and start digging in.